Wyntuition/jekyll-now/todo/02-work-internal.md

 ### ASAP

+- blog (into 2018 plan)
+    +brown bag on ETL, perf op - Early March
+    - 2018 trends
+        - state of MS from QCon, etc
+        - How to get started with MD
+    - Container Orchestration Overview

+    - Coming SW apol; sw arch, MS hell
 - PS bill; reminder for Safari
 - MS CHEATSHEET; other BD cheatsheets, blogs, etc. My trello for things in prog, incl.
 DDSA, reports can be in text